mali-tian/webpack-shimming-demo/README.md

-# Demo of webpack shimming
+# Demo of webpack global exports

 Some varibles we would like to export so that other consumer could use, in this sample, we create `globals.js`, using webpack export the `file` and `helpers.parse` as global variables.